zecure/shadowd.zecure.org/content/overview/introduction.md

 ## How do I install Shadow Daemon?

 *Getting Started* contains everything you need to know.
 Start by reading [shadowd]({{< ref "overview/shadowd.md" >}}).
-Installing Shadow Daemon is easy and only takes some minutes, really.